IslamBoulila/Trending-repos/README.md

 ## Notes
 * Pages take some time to load since the app fetches the data directly from the Github API.
-* The Search API has a custom rate limit.So For unauthenticated requests, the rate limit allows you to make up to 10 requests per minute.It means that you paginate through pages only 10 times per minute.
+* The Search API has a custom rate limit.
+So For unauthenticated requests, the rate limit allows you to make up to 10 requests per minute.It means that you can paginate through pages only 10 times per minute.

 ## Why ReactJs ?
 Well!
-I had this curiosity about ReactJs library and i started learning it just few months ago!(No that has nothing to do with my internship).And now i found this challenge from Gemography as an oppurtunity to practice what i learned and see what i can do in a short time.
+I had this curiosity about ReactJs library and i started learning it just few months ago!(No that has nothing to do with my internship).
+And now i found this challenge from Gemography as an oppurtunity to practice what i learned and see what i can do in a short time.